Project kickoff meeting: 10-step guide for success

 7. Share where you'll track project data and real-time updates

-The average knowledge worker spends 60% of their time on work about work like chasing information and searching for documents.
-All of this work about work means your team has less time to focus on their high-impact work.
+The average knowledge worker spends 60% of their time on busywork, such as chasing information and searching for documents.
+To reduce this friction, establish a central source of truth for all project work.

 8. Make time for questions

-After the kickoff, your project team may have questions about something you presented, like the scope of the project or certain task expectations.
+After the kickoff, your project team may have questions about something you presented, such as the project's scope or specific task expectations.
 Make sure to leave plenty of time at the end of the kickoff meeting to answer any questions.
-Remember: the goal of the project kickoff is for everyone to leave the meeting on the same page and ready to get started.
+The goal of the project kickoff is for everyone to leave the meeting on the same page and ready to get started.

 9. Outline next steps